-The leaves are used to flavor foods, and many people use bunches of rosemary for their fragrance and decoration.
-You can also use rosemary as pest repellent in the garden.
+The leaves are used to flavor foods (I love using it on my baked purple sweet potato), and many people use bunches of rosemary for their fragrance and decoration.
+You can also use rosemary as a pest repellent in the garden.

 Rosemary is a source of iron, calcium, and vitamin B6.